Spendcoin One Day Volume Reaches $723.00 (SPND)

-Spendcoin (CURRENCY:SPND) traded 17.7% lower against the US dollar during the 1 day period ending at 10:00 AM E.T. on December 24th.
-One Spendcoin coin can now be bought for approximately $0.0293 or 0.00000053 BTC on major exchanges.
-During the last week, Spendcoin has traded 44.5% lower against the US dollar.
-Spendcoin has a market cap of $76.08 million and $723.00 worth of Spendcoin was traded on exchanges in the last day.
+Spendcoin (CURRENCY:SPND) traded 17.7% lower against the U.S. dollar during the twenty-four hour period ending at 17:00 PM E.T. on December 27th.
+Spendcoin has a total market capitalization of $76.08 million and approximately $723.00 worth of Spendcoin was traded on exchanges in the last 24 hours.
+During the last seven days, Spendcoin has traded 44.5% lower against the U.S. dollar.
+One Spendcoin coin can now be purchased for $0.0293 or 0.00000053 BTC on cryptocurrency exchanges.

 - Parkgene (GENE) traded 2,618,096.3% higher against the dollar and now trades at $25.59 or 0.00045023 BTC.